giantswarm/docs/src/content/basics/networkpools/index.md

 A NetworkPool defines a CIDR range for the Control Plane and MachineDeployment nodes of a Cluster.

+NetworkPools have been introduced in release 12.7.0 on AWS and are not yet available in KVM or Azure.

 ## Advantages

 The main advantages of using NetworkPools are: